code-charity/youtube/README.md

 ## ImprovedTube
 ![](/assets/rating.svg) ![](/assets/size.svg)</br>
-[ImprovedTube](https://chrome.google.com/webstore/detail/improve-youtube-open-sour/bnomihfieiccainjcjblhegjgglakjdd) is an extension, that we built to refine and sweeten the experience on YouTube and save your time *(Since 2012 and for 250,000+ people)*.
-The first popular features were simply a larger player & hiding distractions, yet we added many powerful features to Youtube .
+[ImprovedTube](https://chrome.google.com/webstore/detail/improve-youtube-open-sour/bnomihfieiccainjcjblhegjgglakjdd) is an extension, that we built to refine and sweeten your experience on YouTube *(Since 2012 & for 250,000+ people)*.
+The first popular features were simply to have a larger player, hide distractions and save your time.
+Yet we added many powerful features to Youtube.
 And there is so much left to build.
 #### List of Features
 You can learn more about features [here](https://github.com/ImprovedTube/ImprovedTube/wiki/Features).
 ## Contributing
 ImprovedTube can still fly much higher through your word of mouth, contributions or ideas:
   ⚬ [Contributing without programming](https://github.com/ImprovedTube/ImprovedTube/issues/246)  ⚬ [Beta testing](https://chrome.google.com/webstore/detail/improvedtube-youtube-exte/lodjfjlkodalimdjgncejhkadjhacgki)  ⚬ [Donations](http://improvedtube.com/donate)
 #### Credits
 Big thanks to all our [contributors](https://github.com/ImprovedTube/ImprovedTube/graphs/contributors)!
 Improvedtube's Interface/Layout is designed with our library [Satus](https://github.com/victor-savinov/satus), to manage settings efficiently.